techidaily/site-sound-optimizing/source/_posts/updated-2024-approved-mute-the-movie-guide-to-erasing-auditory-elements-from-various-video-formats.md

 ### 2\.
 Remove audio from video

 ![remove audio from video](https://images.wondershare.com/images/multimedia/video-editor/video-editor-time-line.jpg "remove audio from video")

-Drag video from file tray to the Video Timeline.
-Right-click it and select "Audio Detach."
-Immediately, you'll see a separate audio file in the Music Timeline.
-Yes, this is the audio track of your original video.
-Now just hit "Delete" on the keyboard to remove the audio.

-**Tips**:
-1\.
-The files on Video Timeline will be merged seamlessly together by default.
-If you have multiple files to remove audio and need to save to separate files, please click the left top program icon and save to different project files first.
-After that, load the project file again and export the output file one by one.
-2\.
-You can also use the "Mute" option to remove the audio from the video, but you won't get the audio track with this option.

 <!-- affiliate ads begin -->
 <a href="https://ephamedtechinc.pxf.io/c/5597632/2137229/26400" target="_top" id="2137229">